The installation canopy is made by women in Ghor El Safi (Safi Crafts).

 The samples were created using a variety of locally sourced raw materials.

 The materials used were: clay, dead sea mud, tree resins, stone, minerals, oil mill waste, and scoby.

 Basbous is a creative duo comprised of Tala Abdulhadi and Yasmine Alnabulsi.

 The designers channel their passion for creative experimentation.

-The due designers worked through a process infused with Iranian and flower tea.
+The duo designers worked through a process infused with Iranian and flower tea.

-The result is items and products incorporating original art and designs.
+The result is items and products incorporate original art and designs.

 Iraq Al-Amir Women’s Co-op is a community of women who transcend social boundaries.

-Hand in hand and all by hand, Iraq Al-Amir Women’s Co-op blend the heritage of our ancestors with the community of the present to create a bright future through artisanal crafts.
+Hand in hand and all by hand, Iraq Al-Amir Women’s Co-op blends the heritage of our ancestors with the community of the present to create a bright future through artisanal crafts.

 Safi Crafts’ products range from scarves to bags, wallets, hijabs, t-shirts, and kaftans, and extend to home decor pieces and children’s clothing.